seznam/ima/docs/tutorial/static-view.md

 the image is provided under the
 [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-Next open the `app/assets/less/base.less` file and add the following code:
+Next open the `app/assets/less/base.less` file and replace the default body styles with the following code:

 ```less
 body {